harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### Function parameters and local variables as arguments
 - Function parameters and local variables inside a constexpr/consteval function can be used as arguments for another constexpr/consteval function inside that function.
 	- Both of these functions will be evaluated at compile-time.
+	- Note that a constexpr/consteval function can call another constexpr/consteval function.
 - For example,

 ```C++